Blog

 Put simply, it depends on the strike.
 If the reason for flight delay is due to ATC or airport strikes, then no. But you can submit a compensation claim form if it is due to airline strikes that were within their control.

-Security risks accounted for 1.8% of the claims we received this summer.
+Security risks accounted for 1.4% of the claims we received in 2025, with no change compared to 2024.

 What are considered security risks for flight delay?